Chem Chem Lodge, Tarangire Tarangire National Park, Tanzania

 When is the best time to visit Tarangire National Park?

-The best time to visit Tarangire is during the dry season from June to October, when wildlife concentrates along the Tarangire River and game densities are at their peak.
-This period offers exceptional elephant viewing, strong predator activity and beautifully clear photographic conditions.
+The best time to visit Tarangire is during the dry season from June to October, when wildlife concentrates around the Tarangire River and remaining water sources.
+This period brings some of the park’s highest wildlife concentrations, exceptional elephant viewing, strong predator activity and excellent visibility for photography.

-The green season from November to May brings lush scenery, fewer vehicles and excellent birding, but wildlife is more dispersed.
-Tarangire is especially rewarding when combined with the Serengeti and Ngorongoro Crater as part of a Northern Circuit itinerary.
+The green season from November to May brings lush scenery, fewer visitors and excellent birding, although wildlife is generally more dispersed.
+Tarangire remains rewarding year-round and combines particularly well with the Serengeti and Ngorongoro Crater as part of Tanzania’s Northern Circuit.

 Why is Tarangire famous for elephants?